zsakowitz/ithkuil/README.md

 - Suppletive adjuncts
 - Referentials with suppletive adjuncts as heads

-As of July 3, 2023, `@zsnout/ithkuil` can parse these types of words:
+As of July 4, 2023, `@zsnout/ithkuil` can parse these types of words:

 - Formatives
+- Specialized Cs-root formatives
+- Specialized personal-reference formatives

 It also has many, many more functions.
 It can: